Raghavendra P. Tiwari

-Raghavendra P. Tiwari is the Vice Chancellor of Central University of Punjab, Bathinda.
+Raghavendra P. Tiwari (born 1959) is the Vice Chancellor of Central University of Punjab, Bathinda.
 He has also served as the Vice-Chancellor in Dr. Hari Singh Gour University, Sagar M.P.

 Education

 He completed his graduation from A.P.S.
 University, Rewa, M.P. and completed his PG degree in Applied Geology from Dr. Harisingh Gour Vishwavidyalaya, Sagar M.P. and Ph D degree in Palaeontology from Gauhati University.
 He is also specialized in GPS Geodesy and seismology.
 He is pioneered in palaeobiological and biostratigraphic researches in India.
 He has supervised 18 doctoral thesis and successfully completed ten major research projects funded by Ministry of Science & Technology and Ministry of Earth Sciences.
 He has published nearly 100 research papers in national and international journals.
 He has been in the editorial board of four national and international journals, and reviewer of five research journals.
 He has been a Member of the University Grants Commission and the Executive Council of NAAC, Bangalore.